 - Rewrite the Nightmare, But Change Elements

-How to Use IRT to Vanquish Children’s Nightmares
+How to Use Image Rehearsal Therapy to Help Kids With Nightmares

 So, how can parents use IRT to help children suffering from nightmares?

-Okay.
-Let’s say a child is suffering from a recurring nightmare where a giant squid is attacking them.
+Let’s say a child is suffering from a recurring nightmare in which a giant squid is attacking them.
 The first step is, the next day, to have the child write down the dream as specifically as possible.
 What color is the squid?
 What did the water around it look like?
 This may be tough for a child, but it’s a positive exercise.

 Once the new narrative is set and the dream’s edges have been sanded down, it’s time to rehearse it.
 Have a child reread the narrative a few times a day.
 Better yet, have them also draw a squid with a funny hat who wants to play tag.
 The idea is to bombard them with new stimuli and create a new narrative onto which they’ll latch.

-“If I’m this child’s sleep doctor I’m going to find out what they like, and I’m going to help him write a script and practice it,” says Dr. Singh.
+“If I’m this child’s sleep doctor, I’m going to find out what they like, and I’m going to help him write a script and practice it,” says Singh.
 “And I’m going to have the kid read the script to me.
 I’d say ‘Okay, tell me.
 Now narrate the story we just wrote.’
-And they will because they’re involved with it.’
+And they will, because they’re involved with it.
 I’d ask for more details.
 Add some happy sounds.
 Build a movie around it, maybe.
 You want more and more detail.
-Because the kid now has a storyline and you’re just implanting more stimuli into this.”
+Because the kid now has a storyline, and you’re just implanting more stimuli into this.”

-Once they have the story, they should rehearse it once a day for 10-20 minutes at a time so it becomes a part of their daily lives.
+Once they have the story, they should rehearse it once a day for 10 to 20 minutes at a time so it becomes a part of their daily life.
 Ideally, this exercise will change the dream entirely so the nightmare is no longer a nightmare, just a dream that doesn’t wake them.
 It’s vanquished.
 All that remains is the promise of sleep.